boricsk/CalendarManagement/README.md

 ```
 This list must also be constructed before instantiation if you want to use it.
 It is not mandatory to pass it to the constructor during instantiation.

-- Example

-1. You should create a list for the fix holidays
+1. You should create a list for the fix holidays.

 ```csharp
 private List<FixHoliday> _fixHolidays = new();